The Search For Sustainable Denim

-Patagonia has also committed to using only 100% organic cotton fabrics, as well as fair trade stitching and a significant reduction in its energy and water usage and CO2 output by using Archroma Advanced Denim Technology.
+Patagonia has also committed to using only 100% organic cotton fabrics, as well as Fairtrade cut-make-trim and a significant reduction in their energy and water usage and CO2 output by using Archroma Advanced Denim Technology.

 Levi's are making solid moves towards more sustainable denim and reduced water consumption by introducing their water<less fabric collection.
 This has already cut water usage in fabric production by 65% and in finishing by up to 50%.
 With innovations in processes such as using recycled water in the finishing of their denim they claim to be able to reduce the overall water usage by 95%!